 £37.99 ex VAT

-The BRK 790MRL mains powered heat alarm with re-chargeable lithium back-up battery is Kitemarked to the latest British Standards and has a 5 year manufacturer's warranty.
+The BRK 790MRL (also known as 690MRL) mains powered heat alarm with self-charging lithium back-up battery is Kitemarked to the latest British Standards and has a 5 year manufacturer's warranty.
 Up to 12 smoke and heat alarms from the BRK 700MRL series can be interlinked (via cable) within a single system, allowing all alarms to activate if one is triggered by fire.
 The 790MRL is suitable for installing in kitchen areas and garages.